akimwong/1_OnPremise/Journey/003/articles/summaries/Readme.md

 ## 4. Downsample the majority class with caution
 There are two scenarios when you’ll want to consider doing this:

-4.1. when the training data doesn’t fit into memory (and your ML training pipeline requires it to be in memory), or 4.2. when model training takes unreasonably long (days to weeks), causing too long iteration cycles, and preventing you from iterating quickly.
+4.1. when the training data doesn’t fit into memory (and your ML training pipeline requires it to be in memory), or <br/>
+4.2. when model training takes unreasonably long (days to weeks), causing too long iteration cycles, and preventing you from iterating quickly.

 - When you downsample randomly, you may drop some of the most informative samples from the data, leading to worse model performance than if you hadn’t dropped anything.
 - Instead of random downsampling, a better idea may therefore be a `domain filter`: a simple heuristic rule that cuts down most of the majority class, while keeping nearly all of the minority class.
 For example, if a rule can retain 99% of positives but only 1% of the negatives, this would make a great domain filter.
 Then, `apply that rule both at training time and at inference time prior to your ML model`.
 Here are some examples of good population filters:

-A. in credit card fraud prediction, filter for new credit cards, i.e. those without a purchase history. <br/>
+a. in credit card fraud prediction, filter for new credit cards, i.e. those without a purchase history. <br/>
-B. in spam detection, filter for Emails from addresses that haven’t been seen before.  <br/>
+b. in spam detection, filter for Emails from addresses that haven’t been seen before.  <br/>
-C. in e-commerce product classification, filter for products that contain a certain keyword, or combination of keywords.  <br/>
+c. in e-commerce product classification, filter for products that contain a certain keyword, or combination of keywords.  <br/>
-D. in ads conversion prediction, filter for a certain demographic segment of the user population.  <br/>
+d. in ads conversion prediction, filter for a certain demographic segment of the user population.  <br/>